 Abdo, Diya.
 “The Art of Posing.”
 Jadaliyya.
 June 9, 2015.

 Abdo, Diya.
-Stepping Stones: A Refugee Family’s Journey.
-Book Review.
+Review of Stepping Stones: A Refugee Family’s Journey, by Margriet Ruurs, Falah Raheem, and Nizar Ali Badr.
 Friends Journal.
-May 2017.
+May.
+2017.